INSIGHTS / NEWS AND BLOGS

 You need three data sources to calculate spend-based emissions: your purchases, your suppliers, and the corresponding emission factors.
 This data usually comes from your accounting department.

 The second calculation method is an average data carbon accounting estimate.
 This method is similar to the spend-based method; however, rather than using financial data, this method relies on material weight data.
-This method can also not be as accurate as it relies on averages.
+It offers more detail than spend-based estimates and helps build a clearer picture of supply chain emissions.

 The most accurate supply chain carbon accounting method is the supplier-specific method.
 This method collects product-level “cradle to gate” greenhouse gas data from each supplier using sustainability surveys and data collection workflows.

 Gathering this data can take time, and there may be gaps.
-In that case, a hybrid emissions calculation approach is necessary, which uses supplier-specific and activity-based data to fill in the gaps.
+In that case, a hybrid emissions calculation approach can be used, combining supplier-specific and activity-based data with averages to fill in the blanks.

 Each supply chain is different, and every company starts at a different point in its sustainability journey.
-If you’re calculating your supply chain’s footprint for the first time with limited data, you may want to use the spend-based estimate.
-As your resources and capabilities, and supplier engagement grow, it will be possible to improve your calculation accuracy with more direct supplier data.
+If you’re calculating your supply chain’s footprint for the first time, Planet Mark recommends starting with the spend-based estimate.
+It provides a clear baseline, and as resources and supplier engagement grow, we guide members to progress towards more accurate, supplier-driven data.